-I grew up on homemade labneh, baba ganoush, and tabbouleh; pretty much every Lebanese kid does.
-And after so many years of eating labneh (and labneh sandwiches), I finally asked my father how to make our family's homemade labneh recipe.
+I grew up on homemade labneh, baba ganoush, and tabbouleh; almost every Lebanese kid does.
+After so many years of eating labneh (and labneh sandwiches), I finally asked my father how to make our family's homemade labneh recipe.
 It's simple and doesn't need any fancy equipment.
 This is how my Tayta Lily used to make it.

 What I Love About This Dip

-Yes, you can buy labneh from the grocery store, but it doesn't taste the same as the homemade version.
-I love that this recipe uses very few ingredients (milk and yogurt).
-I know exactly what I put into my labneh, and I use higher quality ingredients, like organic milk and organic yogurt.
+You can buy labneh from the grocery store, but it doesn't taste the same as the homemade version.
+I love that this recipe uses a few ingredients (milk and yogurt).
+I know exactly what I put into my labneh and use higher quality ingredients, like organic milk and organic yogurt.

 Labneh dip is a great appetizer for dinner parties.
-It can be dressed up with some za'atar and extra virgin olive oil or eaten with olives, fresh mint, and raw vegetables like sliced cucumbers and ripe tomatoes.
-My favorite way to eat labneh is in a labneh pita sandwich.
+It can be dressed up as za'atar labneh or garlic labneh.
+My favorite way to eat creamy labneh dip is in a labneh pita sandwich.

 Ingredient Notes